maxtaco/tamejs/README.md

 ---------------------
 * Can passThrough blocks in a tamed function that don't have twaits, so can get more aggressive here.
+* Memoize recursion on the AST if just asking questions about AST structure.

 ToDos (Future)
 --------------